kjappelbaum/ml_molsim/README.md

 to start your instance.
 Just click on the Binder button and wait for your instance to start.

-If you encounter a 404 error, click on the jupyter symbol and you will be redirected to a file browser where you can select `molsim_ml.ipynb`.
+*Note:* If you encounter a 404 error, click on the jupyter symbol and you will be redirected to a file browser where you can select `molsim_ml.ipynb`.